Software

 what is third-party risk management

-How: The Strategies for Implementing and Maintaining Effective Third-Party Risk Management
+Implementing and Maintaining Effective Third-Party Risk Management

 Third-party risk management will be unique for every organization.
-Some will have access to fully developed third-party risk management teams, while others need to operate with more limited resources.
+Some will have access to fully developed TPRM teams, while others need to operate with more limited resources.
+In order to ensure successful and efficient third-party risk management, here are a few tried-and-true strategies:

-• Create an inventory: Ensure that you have a full list of all your organization’s third-party relationships, but don’t limit it to just traditional vendors, service providers, and suppliers.
-Include all business relationships including your financial services providers, fintech partners, legal services, staffing agencies, consultants, revenue or profit-sharing relationships, subsidiaries etc. Your accounts payable department can provide a complete list of all entities that have received payment or compensation in the last 24 months.
-Check the list against your own to ensure all business relationships are included.
-You don’t have to include employees, customers, or investors.
+• Create an inventory: Ensure you have a full list of all your organization’s third-party relationships, but don’t limit it to just traditional vendors, service providers, and suppliers.
+Include all business relationships, such as your financial services providers, fintech partners, legal services, staffing agencies, consultants, revenue or profit-sharing relationships, subsidiaries, etc.

 • Take a risk-based approach: Every third-party engagement is different.
 Make sure you apply your third-party risk management requirements and process based on the risk rating and criticality of the engagement.
-This ensures that third-party vendors with elevated risk receive the required attention.
+This ensures third-party vendors with elevated risk receive the required attention.

 • Critical or high-risk third parties require the most robust due diligence and should be re-assessed at least annually.